Tech-at-DU/Swift-Classes/P0-Classes/content.md

 In [part 1](https://www.makeschool.com/tutorials/learn-swift-by-example-part-1-structs/structs-in-swift) and [part 2](https://www.makeschool.com/tutorials/learn-swift-by-example-part-2-enums) of this tutorial series we have discussed how the value types *enum* and *struct* can be used in Swift.
 We have learned that these value types provide almost the same functionality as classes.

 But don't worry, classes still have their place in Swift.
-Unlike value types, classes support inheritance, muliple ownership and deinitializers.
+Unlike value types, classes support inheritance, multiple ownership and deinitializers.
 When writing Swift code for iOS we often need to subclass Apple's UIKit classes, so dealing with classes remains important.

 Today we will discuss classes in detail.
 We will start with basic class definitions, then we'll look into subclassing and the many details of initialization in Swift.

 ##Basics